 Before anything else, look for signs of a leak.
 Ensure that all of your wiring is clean and without nicks or bites.
 An overly worn or chewed wire can easily cause this type of problem.
 The same can be said for hoses.
 Corroded connections can also cause a slow start.

 A battery with less than 70% of its original functionality is "failing" though it may continue to work "adequately" until it falls to 50% functionality.
-Click here to find charge if your battery still working
+It will cause the car struggles to start.

 Temperature and air flow sensors can begin to give bad readings if they are allowed to become dirty over time.
 This is a simple thing to fix.
 Locating the sensors may be the most difficult part but you should be able to do so with the help of your vehicle's manual.